leomao/pika-vim/README.md

 # pika-vim

-Version: 4.3.5
+Version: 4.4.0

 My Pika vim configuration

 Use [vim-plug][vim-plug] to manage plugins.

-This configuration is only tested on Archlinux.
+This configuration is only tested on my own environments.

 ## How to Use